 When travelling along the Norwegian coast in winter, you can join various excursions; such as a dogsledding adventure or a snowmobile trip into the frozen polar night.
 The landscape is covered in pure white snow, and the many villages and towns you pass by are picture perfectly nestled into the scenery.
 The Hurtigruten fleet has operated along the rugged Norwegian coast since 1893 servicing remote coastal towns where resilient locals have made their living.

 The annual Hurtigruten coastal voyage program includes special Astronomy voyages each winter dedicated to the Northern Lights.
 Expert guest lecturers join each of these Astronomy voyages, and offer unparalelled insight into what you are witnessing.
 Included in these voyages is a visit to the Northern Lights Planetarium in Tromsø.
-There are nine of these voyages scheduled for 2018 and 2019.
+These voyages are on hold at the moment.

 Dr John Mason, MBE, is currently Principal Lecturer at the South Downs Planetarium in Chichester and is a sought-after speaker with an international reputation as an enthusiastic and entertaining communicator of science.
 Dr Mason lectures on the Astronomy Voyages with dates announced closer to the voyage departures.

 Ian Ridpath has been a full time writer and broadcaster on Astronomy since 1972 and has previously worked at the University of London Observatory and in publishing.
 He has also investigated a number of UFO cases!
 Ian is the lecturer on the Astronomy Voyages - with dates announced closer to the departure dates.